david-lapadula/command-line-store-front/README.md

 ## Usage

 ```
-1. Clone repository
+1. Clone repository.
-2. npm install
+2. npm install.
-3. cd bamazon-sql-node
+3. cd bamazon-sql-node.
-4. run 'node [file name of app you want to use]' in the command line
+4. run 'node [file name of app you want to use]' in the command line.
 ```

 ## Built